Quantum mechanics can be summarized by the following:

 Each particle or combination of particles (including the universe as a whole!) has a complex-valued function, usually denoted Ψ (Psi), which contains all of its state information.
 This function is also called the "Wavefunction" because the constraint on its time-evolution is a Wave Equation - Schroedinger's Equation (or, for taking into account special relativity, various field equations such as the Dirac Equation)

-This can produce some confusing results: if you shoot an electron at a barrier, part of the wave is reflected and part of it continues onward.
+There are other confusing results.
+The most illuminating is the two-slit experiment.
+But even short of that, you run into troubles of interpretation.
+If you shoot an electron at a barrier, part of the wave is reflected and part of it continues onward.
 What do you say happened?
 The electron was split in two parts?
-Well, no -- if you look, then you will find it entirely reflected or entirely permitted.
-However, if you repeat the process many times, the number of outcomes will be proportional to the two corresponding parts of the wave.
+Sure, of course.
+You have a slice of it that was blocked and a slice that was permitted.
+But, well, no -- if you actually look, then you will find it entirely reflected or entirely permitted.
+However, if you repeat the process many times, the number of outcomes will be proportional to the two corresponding slices of the wave.
+This is known as the Born Probability Rule.
 What can we make of that?

 One thing that can clear up a little of the mess is this second example: Instead of shooting an electron at a barrier, we shoot a cannon ball at a barrier.
 Using a quantum calculation, we would either determine that the vast bulk of the wavefunction of the cannonball would bounce off the barrier, or conversely determine that the vast bulk of the wavefunction of the cannonball would penetrate the barrier.
 While in a technical sense the wavefunction is still split between permission and reflection, due to the tremendous mass of the object in question, the non-favored outcome is extremely strongly suppressed -- not a factor of a ten or a thousand in magnitude, but a factor of a ten to the thousandth power (to give a conservatively SMALL estimate).
 So it seems we could just say, "Oh, phew!
 All the quantum effects go away on their own for heavy objects!"
 But the problem is, they don't ALL go away.
 See Schroedinger's Cat.

 One common misperception of quantum mechanics is that it always limits energies to particular discrete levels.
 It does do this whenever particles are trapped in a potential well.
 When particles are free, their energies may vary continuously.
 However, even in this case energy exchange is mediated in quanta, which is to say in discrete chunks.
-The size of these chunks can be any value, but still, the rules prohibit continuous energy transfer.
+The size of these chunks can be any value, but still, the rules prohibit truly continuous energy transfer.
+The number and size of chunks it's sent in can be fuzzy in such a way that is effectively continuous (dropping an apple, for instance, would involve a transfer of this type)

 Though Quantum Mechanics, via the Schroedinger equation, reproduces Newtonian mechanics for reasonably heavy objects, and in the formulation of Quantum Field Theory has incorporated the predictions of Special Relativity, QM has so far resisted all attempts to reconcile it with General Relativity.
 Though it is possible to define wave functions in curved space-times, these efforts have not yet succeeded completely.
 A complete solution would have several notable difficulties - for example, making the definition of space-time itself a function of the wavefunctions.
 This is especially tricky since superposition of wavefunctions would cause different mass distributions, which would in turn cause different definitions of space-time, so you end up in the sticky position of adding functions which are not defined on the same domain.
 So long as the mass distributions only stretch space, it is possible to resolve this with greater abstraction in the mathematics -- but if mass distributions cause space's topology to change (e.g. wormholes), that is extremely awkward.
 Also, since gravitation is so weak compared to the other forces (only being significant for large masses), it has so far resisted attempts to measure it on the scale of individual particles.
 So, even if we could rule out topology changes, it would be very difficult to verify any theory connecting the two.